sg893052/sonic-buildimage/manageability/mgmt-framework/Yang_Patch_HLD.md

 1. The RESTCONF server should implement the "YANG PATCH" feature as described in the [RFC8072](https://tools.ietf.org/html/rfc8072)
 2. The RESTCONF server should allow multiple sub-resources to be edited within the same PATCH method.
 3. The RESTCONF server should allow a more precise edit operation than the "plain patch" mechanism found in [RFC8040](https://tools.ietf.org/html/rfc8040). i.e. edits operations can be heterogenuous.
 4. The RESTCONF server should support "create", "delete", "merge", "replace", and "remove" operations.
+[More details on operations](https://datatracker.ietf.org/doc/html/rfc8072#section-2.5)
 5. The RESTCONF server should process "edits" in the explicit order. i.e. The edits are processed in client-specified order.
-6. The RESTCONF server should process errors precisely even when multiple errors occur in the same YANG Patch request.
-7. The YANG Patch request should be an atomic operation. i.e. All the edits must be succeded, otherwise an error will be thrown.
+6. The YANG Patch request should be an atomic operation. i.e. All the edits must be succeded, otherwise an error will be thrown.
-8. The RESTCONF server should log the YANG Patch's "patch-id" in the audit-log, this is useful for debugging.
+7. The RESTCONF server should log the YANG Patch's "patch-id" in the audit-log, this is useful for debugging.
+The format will be "[REST-ID] User \"<USER_ID>@<REMOTE_ADDR>\" request \"PATCH yang-yatch-id:<Patch-ID> <PATCH_URL>\" status - <STATUS_CODE>"
-9. The RESTCONF server MUST return the "Accept-Patch" header field in an OPTIONS response, as specified in [RFC5789], which includes the media type for YANG Patch.
+8. The RESTCONF server MUST return the "Accept-Patch" header field in an OPTIONS response, as specified in [RFC5789], which includes the media type for YANG Patch.
 This is needed by a client to determine the message-encoding formats supported by the server (e.g., XML, JSON, or both).
    The following is an example of an "Accept-Patch" header:
    Accept-Patch: application/yang-patch+json